 The Portfolio may limit sales of its Shares to new investors.
 If sales of the Portfolio are limited, it is expected that existing shareholders invested in the Portfolio would be permitted to continue to purchase Shares through their existing Portfolio accounts and to reinvest any dividends or capital gains distributions in such accounts, absent highly unusual circumstances.
 Requests for new accounts into a closed portfolio would be reviewed by management, taking into consideration eligibility requirements and whether the addition to the portfolio is believed to negatively impact existing portfolio shareholders.
 The closed portfolio may decline opening new accounts, including eligible new accounts, if it would be in the best interests of the portfolio and its shareholders.
-If applicable, additional information regarding general policies and exceptions can be found in a closed portfolio's prospectuses.
+If applicable, additional information regarding general policies and exceptions can be found in a closed portfolio's prospectuses and in the "Shares of the Trust" section of the SAI.